swcarpentry/git-novice/01-backup.md

     Starting to think about Mars
 ~~~

+`git log` lists all revisions  made to a repository in reverse chronological order.
+The listing for each revision includes
+the revision's full identifier
+(which starts with the same characters as
+the short identifier printed by the `git commit` command earlier),
+the revision's author,
+when it was created,
+and the log message Git was given when the revision was created.

+> #### Where Are My Changes?
+>
+> If we run `ls` at this point, we will still see just one file called `mars.txt`.
+> That's because Git saves information about files' history
+> in the special `.git` directory mentioned earlier
+> so that our filesystem doesn't become cluttered
+> (and so that we can't accidentally edit or delete an old version).

+#### Changing a File

-Now suppose Dracula adds more information to the file:
+Now suppose Dracula adds more information to the file.
+(Again, we'll edit with `nano` and then `cat` the file to show its contents;
+you may use a different editor, and don't need to `cat`.)

 ~~~
 $ nano mars.txt
 $ cat mars.txt
 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
 ~~~

-We don't need to run `git add` again,
-because Git already knows this file is on the list of things it's managing.
-If we run `git status`,
+When we run `git status` now,
-it tells us the file has been modified:
+it tells us that a file it already knows about has been modified:

 ~~~
 $ git status